-- 2.1 In light of concerns around the financial resilience and management of local authorities, in particular after the well-publicised issues at Northamptonshire County Council, CIPFA developed, and consulted on, a draft code for good practice in financial management.
-NYCC responded to this consultation strongly supporting the principle of a financial management code but in particular urging a pragmatic and not overly prescriptive approach. - 2.2 The final CIPFA FM code was issued in October 2019 and local authorities are required to apply the code from 1st April 2020.
-However, CIPFA considers 2020-21 as a 'shadow' year and requires that by 31st March 2021 local authorities should be able to demonstrate they are working towards full implementation of the code.
-The first full year of compliance will therefore be 2021-22. - 2.3 Finance in local government is governed by a complex mix of rules including primary legislation, regulation and professional standards.
+- 2.1 In light of concerns around the financial resilience and management of local authorities, in particular after the well-publicised issues at Northamptonshire County Council, CIPFA consulted on and developed a draft code for good practice in financial management. - 2.2 Finance in local government is governed by a complex mix of rules including primary legislation, regulation and professional standards.
 The general financial management of a local authority, however, has not historically been supported by a specific professional code.
-Therefore, the CIPFA FM code will, for the first time, set standards of financial management for local authorities in the UK. - 2.4 The code is designed to support good practice in financial management and help local authorities demonstrate financial sustainability.
-It builds upon the underlying principles of leadership, accountability, transparency, professional standards, assurance and sustainability.

-- 2.5 The FM code is also consistent with other CIPFA codes in that it is based on principles rather than narrow prescription.
-The code will not, therefore, detail specific financial management processes that each organisation must follow.
+Therefore, the CIPFA FM code for the first time sets standards of financial management for local authorities in the UK. - 2.3 The code is designed to support good practice in financial management and help local authorities demonstrate financial sustainability.
+It builds upon the underlying principles of leadership, accountability, transparency, professional standards, assurance and sustainability. - 2.4 The FM code is also consistent with other CIPFA codes in that it is based on principles rather than narrow prescription.
+The code, therefore, does not detail specific financial management processes that each organisation must follow.
 Instead the local authority must demonstrate that the principles of the code, the Financial Management Standards, are being satisfied.
-Demonstrating this compliance with the code is the collective responsibility of elected members, S151 officers and their professional colleagues in the leadership team. - 2.6 The code in itself, of course, does not eliminate financial pressure or risk but compliance with the code validates the organisation's ability to identify and manage risk and plan for long term financial sustainability. - 2.7 A self-assessment of the County Council's ability to demonstrate that it meets the requirements of the FM code, and areas for further development, are detailed in the appendix to this report.
+Demonstrating this compliance with the code is the collective responsibility of elected members, S151 officers and their professional colleagues in the leadership team.

+- 2.5 The code in itself, of course, does not eliminate financial pressure or risk but compliance with the code validates the organisation's ability to identify and manage risk and plan for long term financial sustainability. - 2.6 The final CIPFA FM code was issued in October 2019 with 2021-22 being the first year of expected full compliance.
+However, In February 2021 they provided clarification on compliance with the code to reflect COVID-19 pressures.
+This stated: Much of the existing Code requirements are based on statutory responsibilities, the timescales for which CIPFA is not able to influence.
+The Code does, however, allow for both flexibility and a proportionate approach: